Juan: [appearing from closet] Wait! [...] That is my twin brother, Rodrigo!

 Juan: [takes out a ring] I've been waiting for the right moment, for a long time...

-Latin America and the Philippines' answer to the Soap Opera, telenovelas (also known as simply novelas) are perhaps a mini-series version, not running more than five years — the current record is just over four years and the average is six to ten months — but they make up for this with ten times the drama and melodramatic acting and plot twists that would pain any drama teacher.
+Latin America and the Philippines' answer to the Soap Opera, telenovelas (Literally, "TV novels", also known as simply novelas, or "novels") are perhaps a mini-series version, not running more than five years — the current record is just over four years and the average is six to ten months — but they make up for this with ten times the drama and melodramatic acting and plot twists that would pain any drama teacher.
 If you want shouting, cheating, secret relatives, murder, faked deaths, and fainting in Spanish, this is where you should go.
 They're very passionate, which is likely why many have "Passion" in the title.

-In some places the genre is referred to as "culebrón", which comes from 'culebra', a word for snake, alluding to their length.
+In some places the genre is referred to as "culebrón", which comes from 'culebra', a type of snake, alluding to their length and intense ups and down, akin to a snakes serpent-like movement.
 Of note is how the telenovela has influenced similar productions worldwide, with an Arabic genre arising that bears more than a passing resemblance, possibly because of many Middle Eastern immigrants in Latin America raving about telenovelas to their relatives, or the fact that their shorter run than soaps and high melodrama fit in better with pre-existing Eastern productions and Bollywood.
+Also in Spain, where Latin American telenovelas became huge between the 80s and 2000s, and ended up influencing Spaniard historical dramas, which were much more grounded, to start including in the 2010s prominent romance plots that, while never quite as melodramatic as in telenovelas, they are quite intense by comparison to traditional Spaniard dramas.

 Spanish and Portuguese speakers often run their soaps in Prime Time in countries where those are the major languages, like Commonwealth countries do of soaps.
 This is important compared to the US, where they won't make it to regular programming in daylight hours, let alone a good time slot.
 This means that Univision and other Spanish networks (e.g. Telemundo) can easily broadcast their novelas in the US whenever they want, which can include marathons all week if they so please, which understandably makes the target audience (supposedly elderly Latin American women with nothing else to do) very happy.
 This may also be helped by there being a significant US-led telenovela market, with many being produced in Miami.
 There's also a cable channel dedicated exclusively to showing telenovelas, Pasiones TV ("Passions TV"), which is broadcast in Latin America and the US.